 - Curriculum and Methods of Teaching Children and Youth with Exceptionalities

 The teaching process, although based upon sound diagnosis and expert knowledge of developmental sequences of education, must deal with each child's unique ways of functioning.
 The teacher cannot proceed without knowledge of the child's style of learning, tolerance for anxiety, attention, pace of cognitive processing, capacity for organization, and capability for developing appropriate relationships.
 Opportunity is provided within the special education program for future professional educators to be exposed to such variables.
 The future professional educator is expected to learn to observe children, to understand them, and to modify programs and plans to address the variables, as well as be able to shift gears, shift areas, and use several alternative approaches to achieve the same end goal.

 - Student Teaching in Special Education

 The student teaching experiences are designed to provide opportunities for the graduate candidate to engage in professional practice as a special education teacher under the supervision of University, school, and educational agency personnel.
 The experience offers the graduate candidate exposure in various settings to observe, evaluate, plan, instruct, and interact with pupils having special learning needs and challenging behaviors.
 Requirements are detailed in the Special Education Program Student Teaching Handbook.
-Placements are coordinated through the director of student teaching placements.
-An application for student teaching must be submitted to the director of student teaching placements in the semester prior beginning student teaching.
+Placements are coordinated through the Director of Teacher Education in collaboration with the candidate's advisor.
+An application for student teaching must be submitted to the Director of Teacher Education in the semester prior to the start of student teaching.
 Candidates work with a minimum of two different exceptionality categories and may have experiences at two different grade levels.
 Candidates must student teach in a district other than where they are currently working.
 Additionally, the student teaching placement must be in a diverse setting in comparison to current/past teaching experience.